-Taymor Travon McIntyre (born June 16, 2000), known professionally as Tay-K, is an American former rapper, and a convicted murderer.
-Tay-K is best known for his hit 2017 song "The Race", which reached number 44 on the US Billboard Hot 100 and was certified platinum by the RIAA in January 2018.
-The song became popular following his arrest in Elizabeth, New Jersey, after a nationwide manhunt after he cut off his ankle monitor on house arrest.
+Taymor Travon McIntyre (born June 16, 2000), known professionally as Tay-K ( TAY-kay), is an American rapper and convicted felon.
+He is best known for his 2017 hit song "The Race", which reached number 44 on the US Billboard Hot 100 and was certified platinum by the RIAA in January 2018.
+The song became popular following his arrest in Elizabeth, New Jersey, after a nationwide manhunt took place.

 In July 2019, McIntyre was found guilty of murder for his involvement in the 2016 home invasion and robbery that left 21-year-old Ethan Walker dead, and was sentenced to 55 years in prison.
-In November 2019, McIntyre was indicted on a second murder charge for allegedly shooting 23-year-old Mark Anthony Saldivar, and was awaiting trial.
+In November 2019, McIntyre was indicted on a second murder charge for allegedly shooting 23-year-old Mark Anthony Saldivar, an offense for which he is awaiting trial.